-Recently, Nesvorný et al. (2006c), Nesvorný & Vokrouhlický (2006) identified four clusters younger
+Recently, Nesvorný, Vokrouhlický & Bottke (2006), Nesvorný & Vokrouhlický (2006) identified four

 Figure 23: The semimajor axis drift rate $\frac{da}{dt}$ vs. size for the 70 Karin cluster asteroids.
-The drift values (triangles) plotted here are required for the orbits to have similar Ω's and π 's at the time -5.8 My (Figure 22).
+The drift values (triangles) plotted here are required for the orbits to have similar Ω 's and π 's at the time -5.8 My (Figure 22).
 The diametres of asteroids were calculated from their absolute magnitudes, assuming the albedo 0.25.
 The curves represent theoretical Yarkovsky drift rates, calculated for different values of obliquity (ranging from 0° to 180°).
-Larger asteroids have smaller observed maximum drift rates, in agreenment with the Yarkovsky model.
+Bigger asteroids have smaller observed maximum drift rates, in agreenment with the Yarkovsky model.
 The position of the triangle with respect to the curves is essentially a prediction of asteroid obliquity.
 From Nesvorný & Bottke (2004).

 Figure 24: The convergence of Ω and π angles for 3 members of the Datura cluster (relative to the asteroid (1262) Datura; the total number of known members is 7).
-There is a histogram of plausible ages (with the maximum mutual velocities $\delta V < 5\,\mathrm{m/s}$) determined from 10^6 various orbital histories.
+There is a histogram of plausible ages (with the maximum mutual velocities $\delta V < 5 \text{ m/s}$) determined from 10^6 various orbital histories.
 The trials differ due to the uncertainity in orbit determination and the a priori unknown magnitude of the Yarkovsky effect.
-The cluster formed most probably $(450\pm50)\,\mathrm{ky}$ ago.
-From Nesvorný et al. $(2006\mathrm{c})$.
+The cluster formed most probably (450 ± 50) ky ago.
+From Nesvorný, Vokrouhlický & Bottke (2006).

-than 1 My in the five dimensional space of osculating orbital elements (see Figure 24 for an example of the Datura cluster).
-Even on this short timescale, one have to take the Yarkovsky effect into account, in order to reach the convergence in the sixth element, the mean anomaly, too.
-The Yarkovsky semimajor axis drift spreads the mean anomaly by 360° in 200 ky only for 1-2 km asteroids (and the effect on Ω and π is also not negligible).
+clusters younger than 1 My in the six dimensional space of osculating orbital elements (see Figure 24 for an example of the Datura cluster).
+Even on this short timescale, one have to take the Yarkovsky semimajor axis drift into account, because it is able to spread mean anomaly by 360° in 200 ky only (and the effect on Ω and π is also not negligible).